fullstack-development/developers-roadmap/frontend/middle-1/solid.md

 * How is the DIP related to the OCP?
 * Where should abstraction be declared that connects high-level and low-level modules?
 Can it be declared in a low-level module and then be imported into a high-level one?
 * Does library violate the DIP (for example React) if it is both concrete and widely used in your project?
+* What techniques allow you to implement DIP?
 * What is the Stable Dependencies Principle (SDP) and how is it related to the DIP?
 * What is the stability metric and what does it measure?
 * Why do modules with high stability tend to be less volatile?